LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-Linux.md

 Now it's time to run your server
 ```
 cd ..
-screen -d -m -S topaz_connect ./topaz_connect
+screen -d -m -S xi_connect ./xi_connect
-screen -d -m -S topaz_game ./topaz_game
+screen -d -m -S xi_game ./xi_game
-screen -d -m -S topaz_search ./topaz_search
+screen -d -m -S xi_search ./xi_search
 ```

 You are done :)

 If you need to connect to one of those three screens we have created to take a look at the logs run
 ```
-screen -r topaz_connect
+screen -r xi_connect
-screen -r topaz_game
+screen -r xi_game
-screen -r topaz_search
+screen -r xi_search
 ```
 **Next Step: [Post-Install Guide](Post-Install-Guide)**

 # Update

-As development is always ongoing, you may want to periodically update to the latest version of Topaz.
+As development is always ongoing, you may want to periodically update to the latest version of LandSandBoat.
 This can be done quite simply with a few steps, and using the magic of `git`!

 1. Save your custom modifications + settings
 ```